When you purchase through links on our site, we may earn a commission. Here’s how it works.

-- Limit the number of guests that come over to your house (and only bring over the nice ones who give belly rubs and treats please).
+- Reduce the number of guests that come over to your house (and only bring over the nice ones who give belly rubs and treats please).

 - As much as your dog may beg, table scraps are not good for pets so please do not tempt them.

-- Take a walk around the vacation location where your pet might explore to make sure there is nothing they could get into, eat or hurt themselves with in the vicinity.
-There may even be snakes or other varmint that could harm your pet.
+- Take a walk around the vacation location where your pet might explore to make sure there is nothing they could get into, eat or hurt themselves within the vicinity.
+There may even be snakes or other varmints that could harm your pet.
 Better safe than sorry!

-The easiest way to create a stress-free escape for your pet is to take them for regular walks and runs to reduce anxiety.
-Be sure to keep us close to you with a nice, strong collar and leash and consider taking a crate along to protect your pet and the housing at your vacation spot of choice.
+The easiest way to create a stress-free escape for your pet is to take them for regular exercise to reduce anxiety.
+Be sure to keep us close to you with a nice, strong collar and leash, and consider taking a crate along to protect your pet and the housing at your vacation spot of choice.